ayushgit12/Tweetify/README.md

 • Email Notifications: Nodemailer is used to send email notifications for various actions, such as login, signup, reset password, reporting of tweets, etc.

-• OT (Operational Transformation): This technology ensures seamless collaboration on data, particularly when multiple users are editing the same content simultaneously.

 ## Tech Stack
 • Frontend: React.js + Vite